camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 - authorization_code
 - urn:openid:params:grant-type:ciba

-For the client_credentials grant type, the requested scope must be set directly to the value defined for the relevant endpoint within the OAS ("YAML") specification.
-"Wild card" scopes (i.e. specifying only the API name) are not valid for this grant types.
+No purpose is required for the client_credentials grant type, as this grant type can only be used when no personal user data is processed.
+The requested scope must be set directly to the value defined for the relevant endpoint within the OAS ("YAML") specification.
+"Wild card" scopes (i.e. specifying only the API name) are not valid for this grant type.

 In order to declare a purpose when accessing the CAMARA APIs, it is strongly recommended that the `scope' parameter is set to: